Previous years' general terms and conditions can be found at the bottom of the page.

 The administrating organisation and applicant are responsible for ensuring activities are implemented according to the Swedish Research Council’s decision and the terms and conditions.

-2.2 Implementation according to legislation as applicable in Sweden
+2.2 Implementation according to applicable legislation

 2.3 Implementation according to the application